skooter500/GP-2016-2017/README.md

 Log onto Webcourses and enroll on the module GAME1003.

-Take the time to look up the following methods in the [Processing language reference](http://processing.org/reference/ ) to make sure you are clear about the syntax and parameters:
+Look up the following methods in the [Processing language reference](http://processing.org/reference/ ) to make sure you are clear about the syntax and parameters:

 * noStroke
-* noBackground
+* noFill
 * line
 * ellipse
 * rect